cassinif/Expds3/README.md

 This is a companion software to the manuscript

 [F. Cassini.
-Efficient third order tensor-oriented directional splitting for exponential integrators, arXiv preprint arXiv:2310.07551](https://arxiv.org/abs/2310.07551)
+Efficient third-order tensor-oriented directional splitting for exponential integrators, Electron.
+Trans.
+Numer.
+Anal., 60:520--540, 2024](https://doi.org/10.1553/etna_vol60s520)

 In particular, it contains the scripts needed to reproduce the MATLAB numerical examples of the article.